 Child Support After 18 Years Old: A Related Case Study

 Now a question that might pop up in someone’s mind is “What if the other parent refuses to pay adult child maintenance?”.
+The following case will answer this question.

 In the case of Dorsett & Godard (2017), the husband (Mr Godard) refuses to pay adult child maintenance to the mother (Ms Dorsett).
 In his defence, Godard claimed that he doesn’t have the capacity to provide financial support for their adult child (Ms D).